How to Increase Your Emotional Energy and Get out of Survival Mode

 Communication tools

-Many of the behavioural strategies that drain energy — the white lies, the conflict avoidance, the slow accumulation of unspoken things — persist not because people want to avoid honesty but because they lack the tools to navigate it safely.
-Learning to express needs clearly, to set limits without rupturing connection, and to repair friction when it arises changes the cost-benefit calculation of honesty.
+Many of the behavioural strategies that drain energy — the white lies, the conflict avoidance, the slow accumulation of unspoken things — persist because people lack the tools to navigate it safely.
+Learning to express needs clearly, to set limits without rupturing connection, and to repair friction when it arises changes the cost-benefit calculation of being honest.
 When direct communication no longer feels like a threat, the nervous system stops treating it as one.

 Values clarification